-Dr. CHOI Kang is the vice president for research and a principal fellow at the Asan Institute for Policy Studies.
-Dr. Choi is also serving as a member of the advisory council for the Office of National Security.
+Dr. CHOI Kang is the President at the Asan Institute for Policy Studies.
 Previously, he was the dean of Planning and Assessment at the Korean National Diplomatic Academy.
 In 2012, Dr. Choi served as the president at the Institute of Foreign Affairs and National Security (IFANS).
 He was also a professor and director general for American Studies at IFANS, a research fellow at the Korea Institute for Defense Analyses, and senior director for Policy Planning and Coordination on the National Security Council Secretariat.
 He holds several advisory board memberships including: the Committee on Foreign Affairs, Trade, and Unification of the National Assembly; Ministry of National Defense; Ministry of Unification; Air Force Development Committee; and the National Unification Advisory Council.
 Dr. Choi was also a South Korean delegate to the Four-Party Talks.
 He writes extensively on the ROK-US alliance, North Korean military affairs, inter-Korean relations, crisis management, and multilateral security cooperation.
 Dr. Choi received his B.A. from Kyunghee University, M.A. from the University of Wisconsin-Madison, and his Ph.D. in political science from Ohio State University.

-Dr. J. James KIM is the director of the Asan Institute for Policy Studies in Washington, DC and research fellow in the American Politics and Policy Program at the Asan Institute for Policy Studies (Seoul).
+Dr. J. James KIM is the director of the Asan Institute for Policy Studies in Washington, DC and senior fellow of the Center for American Politics and Policy at the Asan Institute for Policy Studies (Seoul).
 He is also a lecturer in the Executive Master of Public Administration program at Columbia University.
 Previously, Dr. Kim was an assistant professor of political science at the California State Polytechnic University (Pomona).
 He also served as a summer research associate at the RAND Corporation and as a statistical consultant for the Institute for Social and Economic Research and Planning at the School of International and Public Affairs in Columbia University.
 His primary research interests include political economy, energy, security, public opinion, democracy, methodology, and media.
 Dr. Kim received a B.S. and M.S. in industrial and labor relations from Cornell University and an M.Phil. and Ph.D. in political science from Columbia University.